 Gaudi was often ahead of his time in terms of architecture and design and this was perhaps most evident when he was consulted regarding a new train structure in Barcelona which the engineers declined Gaudi’s offer to design due to his very forward-thinking that they were not comfortable with.

 In the later years of Gaudi’s life, he became more withdrawn from society and it was said that he began to dress scruffily and had let his overall appearance go.
 It may have been part of the reason he died on the 10th of June 1926 at the age of 74.
-He had been run down by a streetcar on his way to work on the Sagrada Familia Church as he had done every day, and unfortunately, his disheveled appearance led those who saw him on the street to believe he was nothing more than a street person, and unfortunately, he did not perhaps get care in the time he should have.
-He died two days later in hospital after receiving eventually receiving basic care and was later buried in the Church of the Sagrada Familia after a very large funeral procession which most of Barcelona showed up for.
+On his way to work on the Sagrada Familia Church, as he had done every day, he had been run down by a streetcar, and unfortunately, his dishevelled appearance led those who saw him on the street to believe he was nothing more than a street person, and unfortunately he did not perhaps get care in the time he should have.
+He died two days later in hospital after eventually receiving basic care and was later buried in the Church of the Sagrada Familia after a very large funeral procession which most of Barcelona showed up for.

 Posthumously, Gaudi’s works are celebrated and enjoyed by many who make their way to Spain and even take special tours designed to see his more popular works.
 Even today his works are extremely modern and unusual by most standards and reflect a mind of pure genius.